Expensify/App/contributingGuides/RegressionTestBestPractices.md

   - Search the announce room and send a message
   - Pin the room and delete the workspace
   - Wait for a few seconds (Reload if the chat is still visible)
-  - Verify you are seeing a blank page
+  - Verify that you are not seeing a blank page

 ---